-Static and dynamic approaches can be combined [14,15].
-Lam et al. [18] combine static analysis, model checking, and dynamic monitoring.
-QED [20] combines static analysis and model checking to automatically create SQLI and first-order XSS attacks on Java applications.
-In contrast to ARDILLA, QED (i) does not target second-order XSS, and (ii) requires programmers to use a custom specification language to describe attacks.
+Static and dynamic approaches can be combined [9, 10].
+Lam et al. [14] combine static analysis, model checking and dynamic monitoring.
+QED [18] combines static analysis and model checking to automatically create SQLI and firstorder XSS attacks on Java applications.
+In contrast to our technique, QED does not target second-order XSS, and requires the user to describe attacks in a specialized specification language.
+This makes QED more general but less easy to use.
+Our system is fully automatic and does not require users to learn a specification language.